tiroh/ports-doc/why-ports.rst

 The following major features are planned for future releases:

 * A proprietary IOC container so that Spring is not required anymore.
-* Automatic and transparent parallelization of your components (optional, of course).
 * Routing of events and requests.
 * Automatic extraction of graphical design documentation directly from your source code.
 (No need for maintaining UML component diagrams.)